 - PROGRAM STARTED This event occurs when the Start Time is met.
-For programs using NO DELAY TO START, this will occur immediately when you press the Run Program button.
-The alarm output signal lasts three seconds. - PROGRAM COMPLETED This event occurs when a running sampling program has finished.
-This alarm output stays on as long as the run time display reads PROGRAM COMPLETED. - PUMP FAILURE This event occurs when the sampler has detected a pump failure.
-This condition must be corrected before the sampling program can resume.
-This alarm output stays on until the pump is successfully operated. - DISTRIBUTOR JAMMED This event occurs when the sampler has detected a distributor failure.
-This condition must be corrected before the sampling program can resume.
-This alarm output stays on until the distributor is successfully operated.
+For programs using NO DELAY TO START, this will occur immediately when you press the Run button.
+The alarm output signal lasts three seconds.

+- PROGRAM COMPLETED This event occurs when a running sampling program has finished.
+This alarm output stays on as long as the run time display reads PROGRAM COMPLETED.

+- PUMP ERROR- This event occurs when

+the sampler has detected a pump failure

+or an absence of liquid.
+This condition

+must be corrected before the sampling

+program can resume.
+This alarm output

+stays on until the pump is successfully

+operated or liquid is again present.

+- DISTRIBUTOR JAMMED This event occurs when the sampler has detected a